How to Amend an Operating AgreementFree template, scenario library, and step-by-step process

 _____________________________ [Member Name, Date]

-5 Scenario-Specific Amendment Templates
+Five Scenario-Specific Templates

-Scenario 1: Adding a New Member
+Scenario 1.Adding a New Member+

 Required when a new partner joins the LLC.
-Covers ownership reallocation, new capital contribution, and updated voting rights.
+Covers ownership reallocation, capital contribution, and updated voting rights.

 Section 2.1 (Members) is amended to add: [New Member Name], residing at [Address], who shall hold a [X]% Membership Interest effective [Date].

-Section 2.2 (Capital Contributions) is amended to add: [New Member Name] shall make an initial capital contribution of $[Amount] in [cash/property/services].
+Section 2.2 (Capital Contributions) is amended to add: [New Member Name] shall make an initial capital contribution of $[Amount] in [cash / property / services].

-Section 2.1 is further amended to reflect the following revised ownership: [Member A] - [Y]%; [Member B] - [Z]%; [New Member] - [X]%.
+Section 2.1 is further amended to reflect the following revised ownership: [Member A] [Y]%; [Member B] [Z]%; [New Member] [X]%.

 All voting rights and profit allocation provisions are amended to reflect the revised ownership percentages.